 Must make minimum payment each month

-A business line of credit is often compared to a credit card for good reason.
-Both give your business access to funds up to a credit limit, which you repay plus interest.
-But there are a few key differences.
-Lines of credit tend to be larger, for example — with some online lenders offering limits up to $500,000 — and have lower rates.
+A business line of credit is often compared to a credit card – and for good reason.
+Both give your business access to funds up to a set credit limit, which you repay plus interest.
+But there are a few key differences: Lines of credit tend to be larger and usually have much lower rates.

-While some lines of credit come with an annual fee, it’s more common for lenders to charge an origination fee when you first sign up or every time you withdraw funds.
+While some lines of credit come with an annual fee, it’s more common for lenders to charge an origination fee when you first sign up or to charge a fee every time you make a withdrawal.
 This is often between 1% and 5% of the credit limit or withdrawal amount.

 How you repay your loan also depends on the lender.
-With providers like Kabbage, each withdrawal turns into a short-term loan that you repay, plus interest, over a fixed period of time — typically between six and 12 months.
-With other lenders, each withdrawal gets added to your balance and you only have to make minimum monthly repayments.
+Most lenders add each withdrawal to your balance and you only have to make minimum monthly repayments.
+However, some lenders may turn each withdrawal into a short-term loan that you repay, plus interest, over a fixed period of time — typically between six and 12 months.

 When to take out a business line of credit